top of page

 Your first meeting:

 â– You will get a checkup (physical exam).
-You and your doctor will talk about your health and medical history.
+You and your doctor will talk about your health and medical history and the clinical management plan for you.

 â– A body mold or mask might be made at this meeting.
 It will help you stay still during your treatment sessions.